apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 ``/publish/StatSummary``
 ========================
-The summary of cache statistics.
+The summary of :term:`cache server` statistics.

 ``GET``
 -------